CamilMC/100_lakes_2019/README.md

 # 100_lakes_2019

-This are the script and data used in "Factors of Biodegradability of Dissolved Organic Matter in Lake Water".
+These are the script and data used in "Factors of Biodegradability of Dissolved Organic Matter in Lake Water".

 Run "Scripts" in this order:
 1.respiration_rate.R : computes the respiration rate in all samples.